 Over 35 years ago, Rep. Neguse’s parents immigrated to the United States from Eritrea.
 As hardworking immigrants and naturalized citizens, they never forgot nor took for granted the freedom and opportunities the United States gave them and their children.
 Their experience motivated Rep. Neguse to be an active participant in our democracy at an early age, and to give back through public service.
 Rep. Neguse's public service is rooted in his firm belief that we should be expanding—not restricting—opportunities for all Americans, and he has spent his career doing the same.
 His priorities in Congress include lowering health care costs and prescription drug prices, raising workers’ wages, ensuring greater accountability in government, protecting our treasured public lands, and fighting the existential threat of climate change.

-Rep. Neguse and his wife Andrea live in Lafayette, where they are raising their newborn daughter, Natalie.
+Rep. Neguse and his wife Andrea live in Lafayette, where they are raising their young daughter, Natalie.